 The journal Sleep published a study showing that older adults who experienced mindfulness-based treatment slept better at night.
 They also spent less time lying awake.

-Incorporating mindfulness into your daily routine can have a significant impact on your sleep quality and overall well-being.
+Incorporating mindfulness into your daily routine can have a significant impact on your sleep quality and overall state of mind.
 By spending a few minutes each day to practice mindfulness techniques, you too can benefit from a good night’s sleep.

 One of mindfulness’s less well-known advantages is its capacity to deepen our relationships with others.
 My personal experience with mindfulness has helped me become more engaged and attentive.
 It has enabled me to connect with people more profoundly and communicate more efficiently.